hulianyuyy/Temporal-Lift-Pooling/README.md

 Note that you can choose the target dataset from phoenix2014/phoenix2014-T/CSL in line 3 in ./config/baseline.yaml.

+If you want to train your model on the CSL dataset, please remind to (1) change the training epochs to 20, with steps of [10, 15] to decrease the learning rate in configs/ baseline.yaml.
+(2) change the kernel size of predictor and updater in lift pooling to 5 with padding 2 (Line 12 and Line 19 in [./modules/tconv.py](https://github.com/hulianyuyy/Temporal-Lift-Pooling/blob/main/modules/tconv.py)).

 ### Citation

 If you find this repo useful in your research works, please consider citing: